Cano Health Inc. (CANO) Shares Plummet Below 1-Year High

-The stock of Cano Health Inc. (NYSE: CANO) has decreased by -10.34 when compared to last closing price of 1.16.Despite this, the company has seen a loss of -9.57% in its stock price over the last five trading days.
+Cano Health Inc. (NYSE: CANO)’s stock price has decreased by -5.66 compared to its previous closing price of 1.06.
+However, the company has seen a -10.71% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 10/17/22 that CVS Won’t Comment on Report It’s Abandoning Purchase of Cano Health

 Is It Worth Investing in Cano Health Inc. (NYSE: CANO) Right Now?